ONEOK Inc. [OKE] – 3 Facts you Should Read Before investing in OKE

 ONEOK Inc. [NYSE:OKE]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding ONEOK Inc. [OKE], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to ONEOK Inc. [OKE], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give OKE an Overweight rating.
-The average 12-month price forecast for this stock is $21.67, with the high estimate being $84.00, the low estimate being $25.00 and the median estimate amounting to $50.00.
-This is compared to its latest closing price of $19.20.
+The average 12-month price forecast for this stock is $23.67, with the high estimate being $84.00, the low estimate being $25.00 and the median estimate amounting to $48.50.
+This is compared to its latest closing price of $21.64.

 Fundamental Analysis of ONEOK Inc. [OKE]